kMaiSmith/ChunkClaim/README.md

 /chunk untrust <player> - This removes trusted players from all of your chunks

-/chunk abandon - Abandons the chunk you are in if you abandon it
+/chunk abandon - Abandons the chunk you are in if you own it

+/chunk abandon all - Abandons all chunks you own

 /chunk list - Shows all of the chunks that you own